It’s Time for a Change: Becoming the Best OD Process Professional You Can Be!

 - Communicate and Influence our Business Partners

 Our communications skills with our business partners must be effective so we can influence our clients to get their buy-in and support for all interventions.
 We must be able to present information clearly and succinctly.
 Through the use of our questioning and listening skills, we continue to build the relationship with our clients and encourage their participation and collaboration.
 It is important to get our business partners to open-up and share their challenges, desired accomplishments, experiences, opportunities, frustrations, and visions.

 - Coach Others and Facilitate Events

 As coaches, we provide our clients with targeted help and focus on the developmental side of acquiring knowledge and skills to help employees effectively perform on the job.
 We help our partners improve communications, transfer learning, solve problems, overcome conflicts, provide feedback and evaluate results.
 Using formal coaching steps enable us to best leverage organizational capabilities and strengths.
 At the same time, we promote growth and increased employee engagement.

-As Process Consultants, we often take the role of facilitators at meetings and critical business events.
+As Process Professionals, we often take the role of facilitators at meetings and critical business events.
 We employ the use of process tools such as Reflection, Dialog, Problem Solving, Giving Feedback, and Seeking Consensus.
 Our facilitation tool box enables us to support many organizational interventions and allows us to smoothly guide our businesses to successful conclusions.
 We keep activities moving and focused and demonstrate a solid understanding of the business.
 Using facilitation tools promotes our value and credibility with the organization.

 - Engage with the Client and Contract for Success